rio-cloud/tech-radar/readme.md

 ## Defaults
 Blips that are adopted at RIO by default and are not mentioned in every radar.
+New defaults are marked with (*).

 #### Techniques
 * Microservices